LaltonDundy/IdrisProofs/README.md

 ## What this is not
 Code Golf and Hacks.
 Some code may read very redundant, it probably is suppose to be that way.

+## Additional Notes about Code
+- Most properties will be represented using Idris interfaces (in the same manner as mathematical classes), these are provided in the separate file properties.idr.
+This allows for easier organization and semantics.

 ### Remember to compile with -p pruviloj